 Filo pastry can be found in most supermarket freezers.
 It’s a little tricky to work with and is very thin; it dries and tears easily – sounds like a nightmare!
 It’s not; trust me, you are in good hands here.

 As we are going to layer filo sheets one on top of another, it’s not a real problem if some of them tear.
-When brushing them with butter, it’s ok if it’s not even as there are going to be several layers of filo sheets and it will even out.
+When brushing them with oil, it’s ok if it’s not even as there are going to be several layers of filo sheets and it will even out.
 It’s best to cover the rest of the filo sheets with a dry and then damp towel on top while they are not being used.

 Currently, I’m back in Australia and am fortunate enough to be able to get my hands on ricotta cheese in a block.
 It’s a bit harder in texture and crumbles beautifully as it has less fluid than the ones that are sold in a tub.
 If you are using ricotta from a tub, you may need to use fewer eggs to avoid your mixture from becoming too watery.